-Buick Century owners have reported 37 problems related to electrical system (under the electrical system category).
+Buick Century owners have reported 51 problems related to electrical system (under the electrical system category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Buick Century based on all problems reported for the Century.

 Pulled out of gas station to enter street and noticed headlights were not on.
 Pulled out the head light switch and nothing happened.
 I pulled back on the bright light switch and the lights came on.
 Mechanic had told me to try this since this same thing has happened before.
 Last year, I took the car to the Buick dealer for something else, but I brought up having a diagnostics run to see if it would show anything about the light problem.
 They told me that it wouldn't show up.
 Now I am afraid to drive this car at night.
 I have read many letters on the internet regarding this problem.
 Gm should fix this problem.
 It would cost about $700.
 00 to get the switch replaced at the dealer.
 Does someone have to die if the lights go out while driving?.

 Tl-the contact owns a 2002 Buick Century.
 The contact stated that while driving 20 mph, the engine stalled .
 The vehicle was taken to a dealer mechanic and diagnosed failure of the electrical system.
 The vehicle was repaired.
 The manufacturer was not notified of the failure.
 The approximate failure mileage was 140,000.
 Lb.

 The contact owns a 2001 Buick Century.
 While driving approximately 35 mph, the vehicle stalled.
 The vehicle was able to be restarted, but the failure recurred multiple times.
 The vehicle was taken to an independent mechanic who could not determine the cause of the failure.
 The vehicle was not repaired and the manufacturer was not notified.
 The approximate failure mileage was 200,000.